-Under the EIT Law, our PRC subsidiaries and consolidated affiliated entities are in principle subject to enterprise income tax at a statutory rate of 25%.
-Such 25% EIT rate applies to most of our subsidiaries and consolidated affiliated Chinese entities established in China.
-In 2021, some of our PRC subsidiaries, Shanghai Zhongtongji Network Technology Co., Ltd., Shanghai Shuangcaiji Intellect Technology Co., Ltd. and four of our consolidated affiliated Chinese entities, located in the municipalities or provinces of Chongqing, Sichuan, Yunnan and Shaanxi, benefit from preferential tax rates by either qualifying as HNTEs or qualifying under the Western Regions Catalogue or qualifying as Key Software Enterprise under the EIT Law as follows.
+Under the EIT Law, our PRC subsidiaries and the consolidated affiliated entities are in principle subject to enterprise income tax at a statutory rate of 25%.
+Such 25% EIT rate applies to most of our subsidiaries and consolidated affiliated entities established in China.
+In 2022, some of our PRC subsidiaries, Shanghai Zhongtongji Network Technology Co., Ltd. and five of the consolidated affiliated entities located in the municipalities or provinces of Hainan, Guangdong, Sichuan, Guizhou and Shaanxi, benefit from preferential tax rates by either qualifying as HNTE or qualifying under the Western Regions Catalogue or qualifying as Key Software Enterprise under the EIT Law or qualifying under other tax benefits as follows.